Input hypothesis: Reception and influence

 According to Wolfgang Butzkamm & John A. W. Caldwell (2009), comprehensible input, defined by Krashen as understanding messages, is indeed the necessary condition for acquisition, but it is not sufficient.
 Learners will crack the speech code only if they receive input that is comprehended at two levels.
 They must not only understand what is meant but also how things are quite literally expressed, i.e. how the different meaning components are put together to produce the message.
 This is the principle of dual comprehension.
 In many cases, both types of understanding can be conflated into one process, in others not.
 The German phrase "Wie spät ist es?" is perfectly understood as "What time is it?"
 However, learners need to know more: *How late is it?
-That’s what the Germans say literally, which gives us the anatomy of the phrase, and the logic behind it.
+That's what the Germans say literally, which gives us the anatomy of the phrase, and the logic behind it.
 Only now is understanding complete, and we come into full possession of the phrase which can become a recipe for many more sentences, such as "Wie alt ist es?" / "How old is it?" etc. According to Butzkamm & Caldwell (2009:64) "dually comprehended language input is the fuel for our language learning capacities".
 It is both necessary and sufficient.

 The theory underlies Krashen and Terrell's comprehension-based language learning methodology known as the natural approach (1983).
 The Focal Skills approach, first developed in 1988, is also based on the theory.
-English as a Second Language Podcast was also inspired by Krashen's ideas on providing comprehensible input to language acquirers.

 The most popular competitors are the skill-building hypothesis and the comprehensible output hypothesis.
 The input hypothesis is related to instructional scaffolding.